Updated 5 months ago

 Walmart has had a long-standing partnership with Tesla’s Energy Division.
 This relationship actually predates Tesla; Walmart had originally signed with (then-market leader) SolarCity, which of course, was subsequently acquired by Tesla in 2016.

-Over the years, Tesla/SolarCity solar panels have been installed in more than 240 Walmart stores across the nation.
+Over the years, large Tesla/SolarCity commercial solar systems have been installed in more than 240 Walmart stores across the nation.
 Walmart was also one of the first companies to order the Tesla electric trucks, which was part of the retail giant’s plans to electrify its vast logistics fleet.
 The fact that a well-established retail behemoth like Walmart was embracing renewable energy and electric vehicles was a hugely promising sign for the renewable sector in general and for Tesla in particular.

 It all sounded too good to be true, and alas, it was.
 On Tuesday, August 20th, Walmart stunned observers when it filed a multi-million dollar lawsuit against Tesla.
 In documents it filed with the court, Walmart claims that Tesla's "negligent installation and maintenance" of solar panels caused fires on not one or two, but seven of its roofs since 2012.
 They are now asking Tesla to remove their panels from more than 240 Walmart stores, and are claiming losses of millions of dollars.